 Five months is far too long to take between blog posts.
 I’m guilty of not doing the very things I tell my clients if they want to make the most of their web sites—create good content, frequently.
 In that time, I’ve been busy making a series of small-batch craft projects (many have been posted on my Pinterest page and updated through my Instagram account.)
 This has been quite a commitment of my time for the last 5 months, but not without it’s benefits.

-Small-batch projects allow you to experiment with new materials, techniques or profit-centers.
-They also put you in a bit … Read More »
+Small-batch projects allow you to experiment with new materials, techniques … Read More »

 I’ve spent the last couple of months on a combination of small crafts and some commission work, along with refining a design for a desk project I’ve taken on for my daughter’s room.
 Parts of the desk will be made from solid 8/4 bubinga slabs I got from Frank David at Midwest Woodworking before they shut their doors.
 It’s price, and special gift at dulling tool blades is making me take an extra long time on design refinement before I start to make cuts.
 This design refinement is the subject of my improvised approach to furniture design.
 This approach is … Read More »